 Katherine Broderick was the winner of the 2007 Kathleen Ferrier Award.
-She studied at the National Opera Studio, London, having previously trained with Susan McCulloch at the Guildhall School of Music and Drama, where she won the Gold Medal, and spent a year at the Mendelssohn Hochschule in Leipzig.
+She studied at the National Opera Studio, London and the Guildhall School of Music and Drama, where she won the Gold Medal, and spent a year at the Mendelssohn Hochschule in Leipzig.
 She was an ENO Harwood Artist and now studies with Anthony Roden.

-- Sieglinde Die Walküre; Adriana Lecouvreur; Vitellia La Clemenza di Tito – Badisches Staatstheater Karlsruhe
+• Sieglinde Die Walküre; Adriana Lecouvreur; Vitellia La Clemenza di Tito, Isolde Tristan and Isolde – Badisches Staatstheater Karlsruhe

-- Elsa Lohengrin – Opera National de Montpellier
+• Elsa Lohengrin; Isolde Tristan and Isolde – Opera National de Montpellier

-Katherine made her BBC Proms debut in 2007 singing Woglinde with the BBC SO and Donald Runnicles, returning the following year to sing Young Lover in Puccini Il Tabarro with the BBC Philharmonic Orchestra.
-Other concerts have included appearances with the UK’s leading Symphony Orchestras, repertoire including Mahler Symphonies 2, 4 and 8; Britten War Requiem; Zemlinsky Waldgespräch; Vaughan Williams Sea Symphony and Sinfonia Antartica; Honegger Joan of Arc; Verdi Requiem; Brahms Requiem; Dvořák Stabat Mater, Te Deum and Requiem; Bruckner Mass No 3; Rossini Stabat Mater and Berlioz Les nuits d’été.
-Elsewhere, she has appeared with the Polish National Radio SO; National Orchestra of Spain; has sung Mahler Symphony No 4 and Poulenc Gloria with the Singapore SO; Strauss Vier letzte Lieder with the Queensland SO and Britten Spring Symphony in Ekaterinburg, Russia.
+Katherine appears regularly with leading Symphony Orchestras in the UK and abroad.
+Her varied repertoire has included Britten Spring Symphony, Mahler Symphonies 2, 4 and 8, Britten War Requiem, Zemlinsky Waldgespräch, Vaughan Williams Sea Symphony and Sinfonia Antartica, Honegger Joan of Arc, Verdi Requiem, Brahms Requiem, Dvořák Stabat Mater, Te Deum and Requiem, Bruckner Mass No 3, Rossini Stabat Mater and Berlioz Les nuits d’été.
+She has appeared with National Orchestra of Spain singing Bruckner Mass No 3; sung Mahler Symphony No 4 and Poulenc Gloria with the Singapore SO and Strauss Vier letzte Lieder with the Queensland SO.

 Katherine enjoys a successful recital career, appearing at Opéra de Lille, Wigmore Hall, Oxford Lieder Festival, Bath Mozartfest, Leeds Lieder as well as regular BBC Radio 3 broadcasts.
-She works frequently with pianists Simon Lepper, Malcolm Martineau, Eugene Asti, James Bailleau and Joseph Middleton.
+She works frequently with pianists Simon Lepper, Malcolm Martineau, Eugene Asti, James Bailleau, Joseph Middleton and Sholto Kynoch.

-A busy recording schedule and a growing discography includes repertoire such as Vaughan Williams A Sea Symphony – Mark Elder (Hallé); Mendelssohn Lieder – Eugene Asti (Hyperion); Britten Songs – Malcolm Martineau (Onyx Classics); Turn of the Screw – Farnes (LSO Live); Walküre and Götterdämmerung – Mark Elder (Hallé); Schumann Lieder- Graham Johnson (Hyperion); Mussorgsky Songs – Sergei Rybin (Stone Records) and Songs for the Turn of a Century Strauss, Berg and Schoenberg Lieder – Malcolm Martineau (Champs Hill).
+A busy recording schedule and a growing discography includes repertoire such as Vaughan Williams A Sea Symphony – Mark Elder (Hallé); Mendelssohn Lieder – Eugene Asti (Hyperion); Britten Songs – Malcolm Martineau (Onyx Classics); Turn of the Screw – Farnes (LSO Live); Waküre and Götterdämmerung – Mark Elder (Hallé); Schumann Lieder- Graham Johnson (Hyperion); Mussorgsky Songs – Sergei Rybin (Stone Records) and Songs for the Turn of a Century Strauss, Berg and Schoenberg Lieder – Malcolm Martineau (Champs Hill).